-I want to share with you how to prepare the slurpingly delicious Taiwanese beef noodle soup.
+I want to share how to prepare the slurpingly delicious Taiwanese beef noodle soup.

-This Taiwanese beef noodle soup will surely make your tummy rumble with its umami-rich soup base and nearly melt in the mouth braised beef.
+This Taiwanese beef noodle soup is my go-to comfort food that makes my tummy rumble with its umami-rich soup base and melts in the mouth tender beef.
 The hunger-inducing aroma is the result of the intermingling of a variety of Asian spices, aromatics, and herbs.
-It is hard to resist when the remarkable aroma wafts up along with the steam from the bowl.
+So it is hard to resist when the remarkable aroma wafts up along with the steam from the bowl.
+It is a noodles dish that the whole family will enjoy.

-In this article, I will cook the way how it is served in Malaysia, where I live.
-It might be slightly different from the authentic version from Taiwan.
-However, I will try to stay true to the authentic traditional flavor by adding the Szechuan chili bean sauce as the primary flavoring ingredient.
+In this article, I will cook how it is served in Malaysia, where I live.
+It might be slightly different from the traditional version from Taiwan.
+However, I will stay true to the authentic flavor by adding the Szechuan chili bean sauce as the primary flavoring ingredient.

-I will explain clearly every step that is essential to produce a bowl of umami-rich noodle soup, rather than drilling into the regional difference of the flavor.
+I will explain every step essential to produce a bowl of umami-rich noodle soup, rather than drilling into the regional difference of the flavor.

 Let’s kick off by preparing the beef soup.